yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 Flashing an SD card from a host PC
 ==================================

-This section assumes that you have flashed an SD card using the script "create-sdcard.sh" packaged in the installer or have made a compatible layout manually.
+This section assumes that you have flashed an SD card by using the script "create-sdcard.sh" packaged in the installation program or have made a compatible layout manually.
 In this case, you will need to copy the boot images: